Cosmic Scale splash

 What you'll actually do.

-Cosmic Scale is built on seven layered systems.
+Cosmic Scale is built on eight layered systems.
 Each one stands alone — and each one feeds the next as your factory grows from a mining laser to a planetary civilization.

 From mining laser to express belts.